 In addition, even if the product is registered, their sale may be subject to different levels of control (please refer to A.5) and you may contravene the relevant legislation in dealing with or trading pharmaceutical products without the appropriate licences or authorisation.

-A.15Importation of pharmaceutical products and medicine are controlled under the Import and Export Ordinance (Cap.
+A.16Importation of pharmaceutical products and medicine are controlled under the Import and Export Ordinance (Cap.
 60), thus must be covered by a licence issued by Department of Health under delegated authority of the Director-General of Trade and Industry Department.
-The application of these licences should be submitted to the Drug Registration and Import/Export Control Division of the Drug Office of Department of Health.
+The application of these licences should be submitted to the Drug Evaluation and Import/Export Control Division of the Drug Office of Department of Health.

 ▲ Back to top